-Selecting FERROUS adjusts the tone according to the target's ferrous content (the horizontal axis of the Smartfind screen or the first number in the Digital display).
-A low 'blaat' tone denotes a highly ferrous object, displayed on the left of the screen and having a high 'Fer' number.
-A high pitched 'squeak' tone denotes a non-ferrous target, displayed on the right of the Smartfind screen and having a low 'Fer' number.
+Selecting FERROUS adjusts the tone according to the target's ferrous content (the horizontal axis of the Smartfind screen).
+A low 'blaat' tone denotes a highly ferrous object, displayed on the left of the screen.
+A high pitched 'squeak' tone denotes a non-ferrous target, displayed on the right of the Smartfind screen.